Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Abstract

 \subsection{Motivation:}

-Compared to Next Generation Sequencing (NGS), Polymerase Chain Reaction (PCR) is a more economical friendly and quicker method for detecting target organisms in laboratory and field settings, where primer design is a critical step.
-Especially in the context of epidemiology with rapidly mutating viruses, designing effective primers becomes increasingly challenging.
-Traditional primer design methods require substantial manual intervention and often struggle to ensure effective primer design across different strains within the same virus species.
-Similarly, for organisms with large and highly similar genomes, such as Escherichia coli and Shigella flexneri, designing primers to differentiate between these species is also critical but not easy.
-Therefore, more efficient primer design methods are necessary.
+Compared with next-generation sequencing (NGS), polymerase chain reaction (PCR) provides a more cost-effective and faster approach for detecting target organisms in both laboratory and field settings, where primer design is a critical step.
+In epidemiological surveillance of rapidly mutating viruses, designing effective primers is increasingly challenging.
+Traditional primer design workflows often require substantial manual intervention and may struggle to produce primers that remain specific across multiple strains within the same viral species (e.g., the Alpha and Delta variants of SARS-CoV-2).
+Similarly, for organisms with large and highly similar genomes (e.g., \textit{Escherichia coli} and \textit{Shigella flexneri}), designing primers that reliably discriminate between species is important but non-trivial.
+Therefore, more efficient and scalable primer design methods are needed.